22 Questions to Ask Your Band or DJ

 Can we come take a quick peek at a wedding you're working?

-What You Want to Know: What you should expect on game day.
+What You Want to Know: What you should expect on the day of.
 Seeing them perform live will give you the best idea about what your wedding entertainment would actually sound and feel like.
+While most bands and DJs and the couples that hire them mutually agree in advance to not let prospective clients listen to them play during the wedding, some will have mini "concerts" for the public to attend and see whether they're a good fit or not.

 Do you know our reception space and its acoustic, power and amplification requirements?
 If not, will you check it out beforehand?

-What You Want to Know: Your musicians may need an extension cord or backup generator.
+What You Want to Know: Your musicians may need an extension cord, backup generator or other supplies.
 If they don't want to check out your venue, cross them off your short list.

 What You Want to Know: The band or DJ should be able to play, learn or download any tune you'd like.
 If a band says "yes," but they'll need to learn and/or arrange it, ask them if they'll charge for that.